 And its traineeship programme was last year rated as outstanding by Ofsted for Personal Development, Behaviour and Welfare.

 The Chamber has also worked in schools, raising career aspirations and enterprise awareness in children.

 And last year it co-ordinated the national Your Future Careers Fairs project, which gave 44,500 young people the opportunity to speak directly to experts in a wide variety of vocational and professional areas, which helped to see it named Chamber of the Year for the third time in 2016.

-Graham Worsley added: “Our strength as an organisation has always been that we recognise the important roles that all parts of the community play in contributing to our local economy.
+Our Managing Director, Graham Worsley, added: “Our strength as an organisation has always been that we recognise the important roles that all parts of the community play in contributing to our local economy.

 “By delivering programmes that encourage enterprise we help improve the economic success of St Helens businesses and people.”